Queen's University

 Finances

-Queen’s University received total donations of $102.3m in F2018.
-Administrative costs are 4% of revenues (excluding investment income) and fundraising costs are 11% of donations.
-For every dollar donated, 85 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 4% of revenues (less investment income).
+Fundraising costs are 6% of donations.
+Total overhead is 10%.
+For every dollar donated, 90 cents are available for programs.
+This is within Ci's reasonable range.

 Financial Review